flemay/3musketeers/content/docs/environment-variables.md

 In the [lambda example][musketeersLambdaGoServerless], `envvars.yml` contains the following optional environment variables: `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`, and `AWS_PROFILE`.
 Also, the `docker-compose.yml` mounts the volume `~/.aws`.

-If you are using `~/.aws`, no need to set values and they won't be included in the Docker container.
-If there is a value for any of the environment variables, it will have precedence over ~/.aws when using aws cli.
+If you are using `~/.aws`, you do not need to set values as they won't be included in the Docker container.
+If there is a value for any of the environment variables, it will take precedence over `~/.aws` when using aws cli.

 [12factor]: https://12factor.net
 [12factorConfig]: https://12factor.net/config